dmerejkowsky/kata-pytest-from-scratch/README.md

 ## Solution (spoiler!)

-You can see one possible solution in the
+You can see one possible solution in the `solution` branch